 Include warm cooked food and beverages in your diet, as well as soft and oily foods.
 Minimize raw, cold, and dry foods.

-Unlock the hidden, healing wisdom of food -- the biggest medicine out there – and use it to fight lifestyle disease, shed excess kilos, and boost health, happiness and immunity, all without going on a diet!
+Unlock the hidden, healing wisdom of food -- the biggest medicine out there – and use it to fight diseases, shed excess kilos, boost health, happiness, and immunity, all without going on a diet!
 Join Holistic Nutrition - Ayurveda on Diet and Nutrition for Vata, Pitta, Kapha course online!

 1. DiabetesLibrary.org.
 “Mineral Deficiencies and Food Cravings.”
 Diabetes Library, 2016, diabeteslibrary.org/mineral-deficiencies-and-food-cravings.

 2. Kaviraj Atridev Gupta, Ashtanga Samgraha, Sutra sthana, Chowkhamba Krishnadas Academy, Varanasi,2016, verse 36, p 8.

 3. R.K Sharma, Bhagwan Dash, Charaka Samhita, Vol 2, Vimana Sthana, Chowkhamba Sanskrit Series Office, Varanasi,2017, verse 15, pp 119-120.